back to the MAIN INDEX

 HISTORICAL AND GENERAL NOTES ABOUT THE RIONI

-Following the city's expansion, Octavianus Augustus, the first emperor (27 BC-14 AD), raised their number to fourteen by including among them the urban territories built outside the old wall.
-Their names were referred to the main features of each district, although also their number was commonly used:
+At the beginning of the Imperial age, since the city kept growing, Octavian Augustus, (27 BC-14 AD), raised the number of regiones to fourteen by including among them the areas that meanwhile had been populated outside the extant Servian walls.
+However, the making of a new set of walls took place no sooner than almost three centuries later, under Aurelianus.
+The names of the regiones were referred to the main features of each district, although also their number was commonly used:

 DISTRICT NAME / REFERENCE FEATURE

-Regio IPorta CapenaCapena Gate (southernmost gate of the Servian Wall)
+Regio IPorta CapenaCapena Gate (the southernmost gate of the Servian Wall)

-Regio IICaelimontiumthe Coelian Hills (the Coelian and its minor reliefs)
+Regio IICaelemontiumthe Caelian Hills (the Coelian and its minor reliefs)

-Regio IIIIsis et Serapis(Egyptian gods to whom two famous temples were dedicated)
+Regio IIIIsis et Serapis(Egyptian gods to whom a famous temple was dedicated)

 Regio IVTemplum PacisTemple of Peace